Fosamax | Fosavance (Alendronate)

-Fosamax or Fosavance (alendronic acid or alendronic sodium) is a biphosphonate medicine used to prevent and treat thinning of the bones (called osteoporosis), a condition called Paget's disesase, and other diseases where loss of bone mass is a concern.
+Fosamax or Fosavance (alendronic acid or alendronic sodium) is a bisphosphonate medicine used to prevent and treat thinning of the bones (called osteoporosis), a condition called Paget’s disesase, and other diseases where loss of bone mass is a concern.

-Biphosphonates are a class of medicines that all work in a similar way to help the bones.
+Bisphosphonates are a class of medicines that all work in a similar way to help the bones.

 Taking Fosamax | Fosavance